ai-solution-eng/ai-solution-demos/multimodal-rag/README.md

 	  * GPU: 1 to 1 (mandatory)
 	* Arguments: CohereLabs/cohere-transcribe-03-2026 --trust-remote-code --port 8080

-***Optional: A Reranker model**
+* **Optional: A Reranker model**
   * This model is used to refine results coming from the list of documents retrieved through simple similarity search.
-It is entirely optional, but do benefit, like the embedder, from the ability to process images/videos as input.
+It is entirely optional, but does benefit, like the embedder, from the ability to process images/videos as input.
 Hence, the suggestion of deploying a VL-Reranker.
   * This deployment requires "--chat-template" to point to a custom "qwen3_vl_reranker.jinja" template.
 This template not being available as part of the downloaded model weights folder, nor part of the official vLLM image, it needs to be manually created and made available in the pod that the MLIS deployment will spawn.
-The simplest way to make this template available to the deployment is to download and save the model weights locally, prior to its deployment, to models-pvc.
+  * The simplest way to make this template available to the deployment is to download and save the model weights locally, prior to its deployment, to the default "models-pvc" PVC.
 This [model downloader tool](https://github.com/ai-solution-eng/tools/tree/main/model-downloader-web) (to be imported as an additional application using its helm chart) can be used to that end, without having to rely on CLI.
-Using that downloader, download Qwen/Qwen3-VL-Reranker-8B and check the "Write chat template file" box, specifying the following templates/qwen3_vl_reranker.jinja (template being detailed in the [official vLLM documentation](https://docs.vllm.ai/projects/ascend/en/latest/tutorials/models/Qwen3-VL-Reranker.html#51-chat-template)):
+  * Using that downloader, download Qwen/Qwen3-VL-Reranker-8B and check the "Write chat template file" box, specifying the following templates/qwen3_vl_reranker.jinja (template being detailed in the [official vLLM documentation](https://docs.vllm.ai/projects/ascend/en/latest/tutorials/models/Qwen3-VL-Reranker.html#51-chat-template)):
 ```
 <|im_start|>system
 Judge whether the Document meets the requirements based on the Query and the Instruct provided.
 Note that the answer can only be "yes" or "no".<|im_end|>